Departmental IQAC Evaluation Report 2016-17 to 2020-21

 Criterion 1 :- Curricular Aspects

-Department of Applied Geology & Centre of Advance Studies in Geolog
+Department of Applied Geology & Centre of Advance Studies in Geology

 1. Admission